maylynn-ng/maylynn-ng/README.md

 </p>

 ### 🙋‍♀️ echo $(whoami)
 I'm a full stack developer with a keen interest on the inner workings of backend and creating silky smooth funky frontend functionality.
-Most recently I've been enjoying creating projects with NestJS and playing with the CLI
+Most recently I've been enjoying creating projects with graphql and playing with the CLI

 ### 🤟 ls interests
 Travelling <br>